 Employees with strong social ties at work are more creative and productive, but making friends can be tricky in a post-COVID-19 workplace with fewer in-person interactions.
 In the past, onboarding new hires may have involved a buddy system, but that’s not as viable anymore.

-HR can step in to help kickstart and cultivate that sense of camaraderie, whether through assigning a ‘welcome buddy’ to new hires, organising social activities for employees, or simply engaging with employees on a more personal level.
+HR can step in to help kickstart and cultivate that sense of camaraderie, whether through assigning a ‘welcome buddy’ to new hires, organising social activities for employees, or simply employee engagement on a more personal level.

 Be transparent about the future and reinforce your company mission during employee onboarding